JamesByers/ESP8266_Alexa_to_IR/README.md

 # ESP8266 Alexa to IR controller
 This repository demonstrates how to use an ESP8266 microcontroller to recieve Alexa commands and transmit corresponding IR commands.
 Specifically it demonstrates controlling a radiant heater that has no documentation of the IR signals sent.
 The code and technique can be leveraged for any IR device you want to control.

 This repository assumes you know how to use the Arduino IDE and program an Arduino.
-I used a [NodeMCU 1.0 ESP8266 development board](https://www.amazon.com/HiLetgo-Internet-Development-Wireless-Micropython/dp/B010O1G1ES) however this code can be used with other ESP8266 development boards such as the [Adafruit HUZZAH ESP8266 Breakout](https://www.adafruit.com/product/2471) or [SparkFun ESP8266 Thing](https://www.sparkfun.com/products/13231)
+I used a [NodeMCU 1.0 ESP8266 development board](https://www.amazon.com/HiLetgo-Internet-Development-Wireless-Micropython/dp/B010O1G1ES) however this code can be used with other ESP8266 boards such as the [Adafruit HUZZAH ESP8266 Breakout](https://www.adafruit.com/product/2471) or [SparkFun ESP8266 Thing](https://www.sparkfun.com/products/13231)

 ##### The implementation described here controls a radiant heater which comes with an IR remote.
 This repository contains two code sections
 1. [alexa_ir_controller](/alexa_ir_controller) (transmitter) - Circuit and code to use an ESP8266 to recieve Alexa commands and then issue the corresponding IR commands through an IR LED